buddhist-uni/buddhist-uni.github.io/_content/booklets/rebirth-explained_gunaratna.md

 journey of life, subject to the same universal laws and fundamental principles to which he himself is subject.

-A rigorous study of rebirth from a purely Buddhist perspective, in which the author highlights how a firm understanding of rebirth is essential to practicing the Dhamma.
+A thorough explanation of the process of rebirth from the orthodox, Theravāda perspective.